-A. Data tables include markup (e.g. tags or Fail

-styles) that identifies row and column

-headers in a manner that is compatible with

-assistive technology (or are rendered by an

-application such as a browser, media player,

-or reader that offers this functionality).

-Additional Information: Tables are not defined with appropriate tags so as to

-convey this in an accessible manner, every table in

-Chapter Eleven: Advanced PP&E Issues/Natural

-Resources/Intangibles.
+A. Data tables include markup (e.g. tags or N/A styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
+Additional Information: Need assistive technology.
+Additional information. iveeu assistive technology.